tablelandnetwork/docs/docs/sdk/README.md

 ## Synopsis

 The `@tableland/sdk` comes with a few APIs: "primary" [Cloudflare D1 client compatible](https://developers.cloudflare.com/d1/platform/client-api/) API for [`Database`](/sdk/database) connections, and two additional "secondary" APIs ([`Validator`](/sdk/validator) and [`Registry`](/sdk/registry)) that are unique to Tableland operations.
-Generally, users will leverage the primary database API for typical SQL operations, and the secondary APIs are useful when needing to interact directly with a Tableland Validator node or directly calling Tableland’s smart contracts (on-chain access control, direct contract calls, etc.).
-Both ESM and CommonJS are supports.
+Generally, users will leverage the primary database API for typical SQL operations, and the secondary APIs are useful when needing to interact directly with a Tableland Validator node or directly calling Tableland’s smart contracts (onchain access control, direct contract calls, etc.).
+Both ESM and CommonJS are supported.

 :::tip
 If you're looking for the SDK API reference, you can check it out [here](/api/sdk/modules).